celery/celery/docs/userguide/optimizing.rst

 Ensuring Operations
 ===================

-In the book `Programming Pearls`_, Jon Bentley presents the concept of back-of-the-envelope calculations by asking the question;
+In the book Programming Pearls, Jon Bentley presents the concept of back-of-the-envelope calculations by asking the question;

     ❝ How much water flows out of the Mississippi River in a day? ❞